 Persons who effectively run the Company or have other key functions are required to meet the fit and proper requirements.
-The Company has established fit and proper policies and processes which comply with SIMR.
-We are considering the impact of the Senior Managers & Certification Regime (SM&CR), and will implement the new regulations in good time before they come into force on 10 December 2018.
+The Company has established fit and proper policies and processes which comply with the Senior Managers & Certification Regime.
 The current process comprises of two stages: